 How you can meet your calcium requirements if you don’t eat dairy

 It’s the most important mineral for strong bones and healthy teeth.
-While the best sources of calcium are dairy foods, there are other foods with a decent whack of calcium too.
+While the best sources of calcium are dairy foods, there are other foods with a decent whack of the bone-building mineral too.
 So to preserve your skeleton be sure to include the following foods in your diet, especially if you steer clear of dairy foods:

 Tempeh is fermented soy beans and has a more intense flavour than tofu.
 Like tofu, tempeh is a good source of calcium.
 You can use tofu and tempeh interchangeably to help keep your tastebuds excited.

 A handful of almonds contains close to 80mg of calcium, not as much as a piece of cheese, but it’s a good source nonetheless.
 And almonds are a great source of protein, fibre, vitamin E and phosphorous too.
 You’d be a bit nutty not to get onto them.

 Meeting your calcium requirements doesn’t have to be hard.
 But you will need to pay close attention to your diet and make sure you regularly include calcium-rich foods.
 Your bones and pearly whites will thank you for it.